ekn394/KPL-Intro-to-Git-and-GitHub/Student_FAQs_Lesson3.md

 ![image](https://user-images.githubusercontent.com/12129459/132724096-1eb64cfd-abab-4034-8783-bdd02a546cc4.png)<br>
 <hr>
-After that is complete my Git Bash prompt no longer shows uncommitted changes (with the asterisk) or that there is a MERGE in progress.
-Everything on the easy-mode branch looks on the up and up.
-We can test that by running the game and seeing if it is in easy mode (asteroids split into 2's not 3's)  AND seeing if there are coins in the game (from the master branch).  <br>
+After that is complete, my Git Bash prompt no longer shows uncommitted changes (with the asterisk) or that there is a MERGE in progress.
+Everything on the easy-mode branch looks good.
+We can test that out by running the game and seeing if it is in-fact in easy mode (asteroids split into 2's not 3's) AND seeing if there are coins in the game (from the master branch).  <br>

+To start the game from your asteroids folder you can type<br>

 <code>start index.html</code>

 ### #30 Quiz

-The output of Git Log no longer shows that there was a problem merging.
+The output of <code>git log</code> no longer shows that there was a problem merging.

 ![image](https://user-images.githubusercontent.com/12129459/132725439-72ddaf46-60f6-4fff-a892-297c1763e5ef.png)